giantswarm/fmt/aws/naming_resources.md

 ## IAM Resources

-AWS operator needs a set of roles in customer accounts to be able to operator against the AWS API.
-Most of the customers need bounded policy to be security complaint.
-Here we define a convention to help them to achieve that and a same time have a coherent way to name the roles.
+AWS operator needs a set of roles in customer accounts to be able to act against the AWS API.
+Most of the customers need a bounded policy to be security complaint.
+Here we define a convention to help them to achieve this and at the same time have a coherent way to name the roles.

-From now own all clusters roles we need to create should have this convention
+From now on all clusters roles we need to create should have this convention

 - Common prefix `gs-`
 - Follow with `cluster id`